meads/dns-leak-test/README.md

 *Note: The intention is to allow for multiple configurations, hence the usage of the device UUID used throughout each configuration generated after running `make` and selecting a number from the menu.
 However usage of multiple configurations is experimental at the moment.*

+## Thanks!

+Thanks to github user macvk for contributing what is known here as lib/bash.ws.sh script which can also be [found here](https://bash.ws/dnsleak).